In this article:

 ESOP Plan Rules

-ESOP Rules were put in place to oversee employee stock ownership plans (ESOPs).
+ESOP rules were put in place to oversee employee stock ownership plans (ESOPs).
 ESOPs provide a company’s workforce with an ownership interest in the company.
 Rules state that to be an ESOP, the plan must be specifically designated as an ESOP in the plan document, and must comply with employee stock ownership plan rules of the Internal Revenue Service (IRS).

-ESOP plan rules do not require the IRS to approve the plan prior to setting up the ESOP or having the ESOP acquire company stock.
-Nor is it necessary to file plan the with any governmental agency.
+ESOP plan rules do not require the IRS to approve the plan prior to setting up the ESOP program or having the ESOP acquire company stock.
+Nor is it necessary to file a plan with any governmental agency.
 However, ESOP companies usually submit their employee stock ownership plan to the IRS with a request for a determination letter which confirms that the form of the ESOP satisfies the requirements of the Internal Revenue Code.

 ESOP Rules governing employee eligibility